RedSiege/EDD/README.md

-	getnetloggedon - Returns a list of accounts logged into the targeted system getuserswithspns - Returns a list of all domain accounts that have a SPN associated with them joingroupbysid - Join an account to a group via the group's sid
+	getnetloggedon - Returns a list of accounts logged into the targeted system getuserswithspns - Returns a list of all domain accounts that have a SPN associated with them joingroupbysid - Join an account to a group via the group's sid joingroupbyname - Join an account to a group via the group's name

 ### Chained Information
 	findadminsch - Uses the task scheduler to query for admin rights within a domain